Joint Ownership of Property When Buying Real Estate

 The primary difference between the two relates to the right of survivorship.
 In joint tenancy, upon the death of one joint tenant the asset passes to the other joint tenant and does not form part of the estate of the deceased.
 Joint tenancy is most common method of buying real property between spouses for assets such as real property.
 Joint tenancy creates the right of survivorship, when the spouse dies the property will transfer to the other spouse with ease.

 In tenants-in-common, upon the death of one owner their share of the asset will form part of their estate and is distributed under the terms of their will.
 When an asset is held under tenants-in-common, each person owns a specific percentage.

 Sometimes a parent can buy a property as “tenant in common,” and share with an adult child for mortgage qualification.
 For example, a share of 99% (child) and 1% (parent), would still qualify the child to receive 99% of $2,000 ($1,980) maximum housing land transfer tax rebate.
-This method is most common amongst friends buying a property together.
-As per Shaffiq Dar, a real estate lawyer in Mississauga, another common method of joint ownership between unrelated parties is to form a corporation and purchase under the corporation, with the investors being shareholders in the corporation.
+This method is most common among friends buying a property together.
+As per Shaffiq Dar, a real estate lawyer in Mississauga, another common method of joint property ownership between unrelated parties is to form a corporation and purchase under the corporation, with the investors being shareholders in the corporation.
 However, in such a situation, it may be more difficult to obtain financing as the borrower/mortgagor will be the corporation.

-I would strongly advise you to speak with your lawyer and accountant before you decide on property ownership in Mississauga.
+I would strongly advise you to speak with your lawyer and accountant before you decide on joint property ownership in Mississauga.